nikhilm/uvbook/_sources/filesystem.txt

 ----

-.. [#fsnotify] inotify on Linux, kqueue on BSDs, ReadDirectoryChangesW on
+.. [#fsnotify] inotify on Linux, FSEvents on Darwin, kqueue on BSDs,
-    Windows, event ports on Solaris, unsupported on Cygwin
+               ReadDirectoryChangesW on Windows, event ports on Solaris, unsupported on Cygwin
 .. [#] see :ref:`pipes`